Konstantin-Simakov/Stephen_Prata_Exercises_C/Binary Calculator/README.txt

-You must have pre-installed the 'gcc' compiler and 'make' utitlity in Linux or Mac OS.
+You must have pre-installed the 'gcc' compiler and 'make' utitlity in Linux or Mac OS and only 'gcc' compiler in Windows.

-To launch the program use the follow commands:
+To run the program, use the following commands while in the project directory:

-On Linux:
+On Linux in Terminal:
-$ bash lab2.sh
+$ bash bin_calc.sh

 On Mac Os in Terminal:
 $ make && make run && make clean

 On Windows in Command line:
-> gcc calculator.c operations.c -o lab2.exe
+> gcc calculator.c operations.c -o bin_calc.exe
-> lab2.exe
+> bin_calc.exe